SpellholdStudios/1pp/README.md

       - blun16.itm (The Sleeper +2): new 1pp_sleeper setting gives the choice to turn it into a flail.
 If turned into a flail, modifies minimum strength value and uses a new icon (IBLUN16B) to avoid overwriting the vanilla one (let's keep it for modders!).
     - armors specific fixes (400_update_bgii_armors.tpa):
       - chan03B.itm (Werebane Mail +2): added missing identified name.
-      - plat15.itm (Pride of the Legion +2): reverted its inventory and description icons (wrongly set to IPLAT23 and CPLAT05) as EE does not validate this change.
+      - plat15.itm (Pride of the Legion +2): reverted its inventory and description icons (wrongly set to iplat23 and cplat05) as EE does not validate this change.
       - plat23.itm (Full Plate Mail +2): removed from the patches as EE does not validate them (this silver and golden full plate was turned into a black one!).
     - new staves specific fixes (400_update_bgii_staves2.tpa):
       - Avoids copying and overwriting the same files again and again...
-      - MACRO GW_ADJUST_TOOLTIP: ADDS new colums in tooltip.2da (makes sure it contains at least 4 columns, so we can add Narbucchad's Demise ability).
+      - Macro `GW_ADJUST_TOOLTIP`: Adds new colums in tooltip.2da (makes sure it contains at least four columns, so we can add Narbucchad's Demise ability).
-      - FUNCTION GW_ADD_TOOLTIP: ADDS new entries in tooltip.2da.
+      - Function `GW_ADD_ITEM_TOOLTIPS`: Adds new entries in tooltip.2da.
     - scatters items specific fixes (400_update_bgii_scatter.tph):
       - Coding simplification:
         - Replaced combo `ADD_STORE_ITEM` + `REMOVE_STORE_ITEM` with `LPF REPLACE_STORE_ITEM`.